A Day in the Life of a Viking Woman

 When Bodil returns to the longhouse, her mother-in-law is preparing the meat and vegetables for the evening stew.
 With food already being taken care of, Bodil dedicates the next few hours to the task of spinning wool from their flock of sheep into yarn.
 She takes the rough wool, which she cleaned and dried the day before, and spins it into yarn using a spindle stick.
 Later, she can weave this yarn into woollen cloth on a loom or knit it into small garments like socks.

 Textile making was one of the main responsibilities of a Viking woman, and it could be extremely labour-intensive.
-Alongside wool, the main fabric that had to be produced was linen, which was hand beaten from flax seeds into threats which could then be woven into a textile.
+Alongside wool, the main fabric that had to be produced was linen, which was made by planting flax seeds and growing them into flax plants.
+Once mature, the plants were then cut, and harvested plants were processed by a combination of soaking the stems in water (to allow the stem fibers to separate from the stems by partly decaying the stems), then separating the fibers by beating them and combing them out so they can be spun into linen thread.
+This thread can then be used for weaving linen fabric as well as for sewing or other needs.
 Though she can buy or trade a few more complex items, such as shoes or tools, from artisans in the village, almost everything that Bodil and her family use in their daily lives are made at home.
 It’s a lot of work, so she’s glad she has her daughter and mother-in-law around to help her.

 Women in Society